 Instead, everything runs on virtual currency.
 You use Gold Coins (GC) to play for fun, while Sweeps Coins (SC) act as free entries into sweepstakes contests.
 SC can later be redeemed for cash prizes at a rate of 1 SC = $1.

-For years, this setup made social casinos the main online alternative for Louisiana players.
+For years, this setup made social casino sites the main online alternative for Louisiana players.
 But that changed in 2025.

 Lawmakers passed a bill aimed at banning them; it cleared through both the House and Senate but was eventually vetoed by Governor Jeff Landry.
 Not long after, Attorney General Liz Murrill issued a formal opinion declaring sweepstakes casinos a form of illegal gambling.